How To Feed A Loon

 We slice up a baguette and then lightly oil each slice and then toast (directly on the grates) until brown and crisp.
 This can be done 24 hours in advance.
 Chips and crackers are great to serve with it, too.

 EXPERT TIP: The dip can be prepared all the way up to baking one or two days in advance.
 Cover and keep in the fridge.
-About 30 minutes before baking, remove from the fridge and then bake it just before guests arrive.
+About 30 minutes before baking, remove it from the fridge and then bake it just before guests arrive.

 A person sprinkling shredded mozzarella over the top of a sausage, bean, and spinach dip in an oval baking dish.